-- Certificate of veterinary inspection (CVI) - Import permit number
+- Certificate of veterinary inspection (CVI or health certificate) - Import permit number

 Note: Some animals may not be brought to Wisconsin.
 These are North American prairie dogs and the following African species: tree squirrels, rope squirrels, dormice, Gambian giant pouched rats, brush-tailed porcupines and striped mice.